chennnyl/EuphoriaBot/README.md

 This section of the guide is optional -- running the bot as a background service, however, is a great asset if you're able to run a Linux server and can save a great deal of headache.
 Begin by creating the service file:

 `$ sudo nano /etc/systemd/system/dbot.service`
-And paste in the following code:
+and paste in the following code:
 ```
 [Unit]
 Description=EuphoriaBot Discord bot